-Travel Back in Time on Motorcycle Rides Led by a Local Historian
+Travel Back in Time on a Motorcycle Ride Led by a Local Historian

 Experience the history of the Wild West first hand!

-Follow in the footsteps of fierce Native American warriors and the US Cavalry and experience the history and lore of the American West on the Sturgis Buffalo Chip’s Western Frontier Motorcycle Rides!
+Follow in the footsteps of fierce Native American warriors and the US Cavalry and experience the history and lore of the American West on the Sturgis Buffalo Chip’s Western Frontier Motorcycle Ride!

 Ride alongside local historian Paul Mitchell as he takes you and your friends on a ride back in time from the legendary Buffalo Chip Campground to the gravesite of Jonathon “Buffalo Chips” White, the campground’s namesake and protégé of Buffalo Bill Cody.

-Each ride will offer you the chance to experience history hands on with activities including rifle and pistol shooting experiences, and a four-hour motorcycle expedition to the site of the Great Sioux Nation Battle at Slim Buttes.
+The ride will offer you the chance to experience history hands on with activities including antique rifle and pistol shooting experiences, and a four-hour motorcycle expedition to the site of the Great Sioux Nation Battle at Slim Buttes.

-The Western Heritage Motorcycle Rides will take place during the Sturgis Motorcycle Rally on Tuesday, Aug.
-11 and Thursday, Aug.
-13. Each ride is limited to 20 participants.
+The Western Heritage Motorcycle Ride will take place during the Sturgis Motorcycle Rally on Thursday, Aug.
+12. 2021.

 Morning Meet Up (8 a.m.)